Transgender inequality: Employment

 It is difficult for transgender people to receive employment as official identification documents are required when entering the workplace, and they miss the relevant document.
 Job interviews eliminate most transgender individuals.
 Those who obtain an offer work in hostile surroundings and eventually decided to quit the job.
 Exclusion from mainstream occupations leads to their engagement in sex work as it becomes a means of income.

 Law

 Laws are constituted against transgender individuals and a barrier to equality.
-The government established laws that target transgender people and prevent them from benefiting in society.
 For instance, government regulation prohibited cross-dressing, and there is no restriction toward transgender discrimination.
 Public nuisance and vagrancy laws is used to unjustly abuse trans females in many parts of Asia, including Thailand, Singapore, Indonesia, Cambodia, Nepal, Malaysia and the Philippines.
 Dedicated religious police are accused of arresting trans individuals under these laws in some nations, such as Malaysia and Indonesia.
-Restrictive public policy on utilizing the concept of legal gender places restrictions on one’s privacy and family life as well.
+Restrictive public policy on utilizing the concept of legal gender places restrictions on one's privacy and family life as well.